Downtown & South Framingham

 Downtown is historically Framingham's most ethnically diverse area with early waves of immigrants coming to work in factories along the railroad and more recent entrepreneurs revitalizing a downtown slowly decimated in the 70s and 80s by the dual trends of decline of manufacturing and the rise of retail malls and commercial strips.

 Currently, Downtown is an eclectic mix of government agencies, cultural organizations, civic institutions, great ethnic food, and specialty retail shops.
 Retail and restaurants occupy the ground floors of the historic buildings along the main spine of Downtown.
-For more information on revitalization efforts check out the Framingham Downtown Renaissance organization.
+For more information on revitalization efforts check out the Downtown Framingham, Inc organization.

 In the last 50 years, downtown Framingham has experienced trends similar to many traditional downtowns: the movement of retailing to malls and commercial strips, the decline of traditional manufacturing employment, followed by renewed vitality with the arrival of entrepreneurial immigrants.